 The Pre-Spawn Largemouth’s Habitat and Habits

 You might be thinking that that’s great in theory, but that things look a little different when you’ve actually got a line in the water.
 You’d be right, and for that reason, working knowledge of pre-spawn largemouth habits combined with some idea of the underwater topography is going to be your key to success.
-So, before we examine a specific plan of attack, here’s a rundown of basic spawning fish behavior.
+So, before we examine a specific plan of attack or offer fishing tips for bass in early spring, here’s a rundown of basic spawning fish behavior.